Chapter I. General Provisions

 suitable to make separate provision.
 No special agreement shall adversely

-affect the situation of the wounded and sick, of members of the medical
+affect the situation of wounded, sick and shipwrecked persons, of members of

-personnel or of chaplains, as defined by the present Convention, nor
+the medical personnel or of chaplains, as defined by the present Convention,

-Wounded and sick, as well as medical personnel and chaplains, shall
+Wounded, sick and shipwrecked persons, as well as medical personnel and

-continue to have the benefit of such agreements as long as the Convention is
+chaplains, shall continue to have the benefit of such agreements as long as

-applicable to them, except where express provisions to the contrary are
+the Convention is applicable to them, except where express provisions to the

-contained in the aforesaid or in subsequent agreements, or where more
+contrary are contained in the aforesaid or in subsequent agreements, or

-favourable measures have been taken j with regard to them by one or other of
+where more favourable measures have been taken with regard to them by one or

-Art.
-7. Wounded and sick, as well as members of the medical personnel and
+Art 7.
+Wounded, sick and shipwrecked persons, as well as members of the

-chaplains, may in no circumstances renounce in part or in entirety the
+medical personnel and chaplains, may in no circumstances renounce in part or

-rights secured to them by the present Convention, and by the special
+in entirety the rights secured to them by the present Convention, and by the

 under the scrutiny of the Protecting Powers whose duty it is to safeguard